Josorio118/CCNA-LABS/LAB 36- Port Security/README.md

 - `int v;lan 1` typo (semicolon) rejected; corrected to `int vlan 1`
 - `sh mac-address table` rejected in Packet Tracer; correct command is `show mac-address` (no "table")
 - SW2's G0/1 was initially configured as trunk; changed to access since port security requires static access or trunk mode and the lab uses access
-- Cannot reassign a cable by clicking the interface dropdown on a PC in Packet Tracer; must delete the connection and redraw with the cable tool

 ---